-Our Toddlers room is where the children start becoming more independent – putting coats and shoes on, washing hands, and start potty-training.
+Our Toddler room is where the children start becoming more independent – putting coats and shoes on, washing hands, and starting potty-training.
 With this in mind, we offer children a wide range of activities: sand, water, mud kitchen, painting, drawing, building blocks, planting and preparing healthy meals.
 This is the time when children start playing with each other and making friends.

 A key strength of the provision is the wide range of creative activities on offer in each room.

 Staff encourage children to make choices confidently and to develop a high level of independence.

 Our key worker system